Ferrero and Nutella, Pride of Alba

 Part of that molasses was given to Pietro who assembled it with milk powder, coconut butter, toasted hazelnuts, and chestnut flour making a cheaper alternative to chocolate.

-This blend was sold in chunks of 2 chilos each, sliced by the weight.
-The nutty-chocolate taste didn’t contain cocoa, which at that time was out-of-reach luxury.
+This blend was sold in chunks of two kilos each, sliced by the weight.
+The nutty chocolate taste didn’t contain cocoa, which at that time was an out-of-reach luxury.

-After a period of new attempts, trying to improve the recipe, Pietro and Piera noticed an instant success of their new confection and decided to call it “Gianduiot”.
+After a period of new attempts, trying to improve the recipe, Pietro and Piera noticed the instant success of their new confection and decided to call it “Gianduiot”.

-That name was not random: it was very similar to the word gianduiotti, the traditional chocolate and hazelnut candy of Turin.
-Invented in the mid 1800s and sold by the well-established Caffarel chocolate makers, gianduiotti were popular.
+That name was not random but very similar to the word gianduiotti, the traditional chocolate and hazelnut candy of Turin.
+Invented in the mid-1800s and sold by the well-established Caffarel chocolate makers, gianduiotti were very popular, and synonymous with good chocolate.

-On the packaging of Gianduiot was portrayed a local good-hearted character called Gianduia belonging to theatre repertoire.
-His joyful and high-spirited pantomime was supposed to bring optimism to Italians who were still struggling with the post-war recovery.
+On the packaging of Pietro and Piera’s Gianduiot, was portrayed the local, good-hearted character called Gianduia.
+His joyful and high-spirited pantomime coming from theater repertoire, was supposed to bring optimism to Italians still struggling with the post-war recovery.

 La prima pasticceria Ferrero ad Alba